 …but the 360 degrees of panoramic views of the greater Seoul metropolitan area was indeed breathtaking, in my opinion.

-Custom guided audio services are available for a rental fee of 3,000 South Korean won — which is less than $2.75.
+Custom guided audio services were available for a rental fee of 3,000 South Korean won — which in 2014 was less than $2.75 in United States dollars.
 Wheelchairs can be rented free of charge by people who are disabled but advance reservations are encouraged for weekends; while baby carriages are available for rent.
 Medical support and nursing rooms are available as well.

-As for the views itself from N Seoul Tower, I took plenty of photographs which I intend to post in a future article.
+As for the views itself from N Seoul Tower — which is located on the summit of Namsan Mountain — I took plenty of photographs which I intend to post in a future article.

 N Seoul Tower